|

 volunteer.
 They will arrange for speaking gigs.
 They will make connections.

-They will share their wisdom about your mission, about your programs.
-They will
+They will share their wisdom about your mission and your programs.
+They will do

-do all sorts of things - and, yes, they will give you money.
+all sorts of things - and, yes, they will also give you money.

 As joyful a thing as friendship is in